GoogleChrome/developer.chrome.com/site/en/blog/fledge-service-overview/index.md

 "Bring Your Own Server" model, we've provided [migration details and timeline updates](#byos-to-tee).

-The second service proposed under the FLEDGE umbrella is the **[Bidding and auction service](#bidding-auction-service)**.
+The second service is newly proposed under the FLEDGE umbrella:
+**[Bidding and auction service](#bidding-auction-service)**.
 This new proposal, offloads bidding and ad auctions from the client into the cloud, while preserving privacy of the ad auction and bidding service.
 We welcome feedback